aghwotu/how-to-processmaker/content/tutorials/how-to-use-github-api-and-datatables.md

 ---

  One of the requirements you may have for a grid in ProcessMaker is the ability to search through records and arrange columns in ascending or descending order.
 This is where [DataTables](https://datatables.net/) comes in.
 It is a library that will allow you to do this easily.
+We will get the data from GitHub api and display in the DataTable.

 #### Variable

-Our first step is to create a string variable and name it ```hiddenUserList```.
+Our first step is to create a variable of type string and name it ```hiddenUserList```.

 #### Trigger
 Next, we create a [trigger](https://wiki.processmaker.com/3.0/Triggers) and name it ```Get List of Users```

 Inside the trigger, we will write the code to call the [GitHub API to list users](https://developer.github.com/v3/users/#list-users).

-{{% notice note %}}
-To learn more about GitHub APIs you can visit the [GitHub Developer](https://developer.github.com/) page
-{{% /notice %}}
+For the ```User-Agent``` ```CURLOPT_HTTPHEADER```, use your GitHub username.
+This will allow GitHub to contact you if there are problems, as stated here in their [documentation](https://developer.github.com/v3/#user-agent-required).
+This is the code to make the API call:

 ```php